 Your work accident has probably made a mess out of your life, and it can be hard to stay on top of everything that needs to be done, especially when you’re under an enormous amount of stress and dealing with an injury.

 However, you’ll need to make a concerted effort to:

-- keep an accident file (containing all your papers, appointments, records, etc.); and
+- Keep an accident file (containing all your papers, appointments, records, etc.).

-- religiously adhere to all the Iowa workers’ comp laws.
+- Religiously adhere to all the Iowa workers’ compensation laws.

 Your lawyer has probably already counseled you to avoid talking about your case on social media sites, but there are probably a few things that you think are harmless that could actually throw a monkey wrench into your claim.